 Students shall sit the Eligibility Test of the Part II Examination held at the end of the academic year.
-Once notified of the success at the Eligibility Test, students would be requested to pay the Examination Fee should in full before the said date, for the student to be allowed to sit the theory examination.
+Once notified of the success at the Eligibility Test, students would be requested to apply to sit the Part II Examination.
+The Examination Fee should be paid in full before the said date, for the student to be allowed to sit the theory examination.
 Fees stated are subject to revision by CSA.
 (Refer Schedule of Fees.)